British Island Airways

-British Island Airways (BIA) was the legal successor to British United Island Airways (BUIA).
+British Island Airways plc (BIA) was the legal successor to British United Island Airways (BUIA).
 It commenced operations under that name in mid-1970.
 Ten years later it merged with Air Anglia, Air Wales and Air Westward to form Air UK, at the time the United Kingdom's biggest regional airline and its third-largest scheduled operator.
 The first British Island Airways had its head office at Congreve House (1970–1972) and Berkeley House (1973–1979), which are respectively located in Station Road and on the high street in Redhill, Surrey.

 In 1982 British Island Airways was reconstituted by splitting off the charter operation Air UK had inherited from BIA at the time of its creation into a separate company.

 The reconstituted BIA ceased operations in 1991.

 History

 Origin

 British Island Airways was the new name BUIA, the regional affiliate of British United Airways (BUA), adopted in July 1970.
 At that time the airline adopted a new livery as well.

 When in late November of that year Caledonian Airways acquired BUA from British & Commonwealth (B&C), the owner of both BUA and BUIA at the time, the latter's assets were not included in that deal.
 As a result, BUA's former parent company continued to own BIA.

 Following the completion of BUA's sale to Caledonian on 30 November 1970, BIA officially began its life as a legal entity in its own right the following day, 1 December 1970.